katsuoisoo/furima-30309/README.md

 | item         | references | foreign_key: true |

 ### Association
-- belogns_to :user
+- belongs_to :user
-- belogns_to :item
+- belongs_to :item
 - has_one :address

 ## addressesテーブル